sonicguo/azure-signalr-vnext-features/serverless-websocket/specs/runtime-websocket-serverless.md

 ### Authentication between client and service

-1. Client certificates.
-Cert details to available via request header `X-ASRS-Client-Cert-Thumbprint`
+1. **Anonymous** - Authentication is handled by the Upstream.
-1. JWT tokens: *TODO* add more details about generating JWT token.
+1. **JWT tokens** - The service validates a JWT token based on the access key. (*TODO* add more details about generating JWT token).
+1. **Client certificates** -  Certificate details to available via request header `X-ASRS-Client-Cert-Thumbprint`

 ### Authentication between service and webhook
 1. Anonymous mode